johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 The SIGNER RR has the zone name that publishes the SIGNER RRset as the owner name (i.e. the SIGNER RRset must be located at the apex of the zone).
-The RDATA consists of two fields "State" and "Identity":
+The RDATA consists of three fields "State","NSMgmt" and "Identity":

 zone.example.
 SIGNER State NSMgmt Identity